History of Easter Island in Timeline

 2017: Chilean census records population of Easter Island

-In August 2018, a law took effect prohibiting non-residents from staying on the island for more than 30 days.
+In August 2018, a law took effect prohibiting non-residents from staying on Easter Island for more than 30 days.

 2018: Tourist Stay Period Limited

-In 2018, the government limited the stay period for tourists from 90 to 30 days to preserve the island's historical importance.
+In 2018, the government decided to limit the stay period for tourists from 90 to 30 days due to social and environmental issues on the Island, in order to preserve its historical importance.

 On March 17, 2020, Easter Island was closed to tourists due to the COVID-19 pandemic.